Your Ultimate NFL Week 11 Betting Guide: Tips, Picks, Strategies for Every Game

 - TV channel: NBC

 Betting market: This line is flip-flopping left and right.
-At BookMaker, there have been 10 separate instances of the line moving from 3 to 2.5 (and back) over the course of the week.
+There have been 10 separate instances of the line moving from 3 to 2.5 (and back) over the course of the week.

 Weather report: It’s going to feel like the dead of winter in Chicago on Sunday night.
 Temperatures will be in the mid-20s and winds will be a touch higher than 10 mph.
 Add these together and these players will be facing a wind chill in the teens. — Gallant

 Trends to know: Many bettors think cold weather impacts scoring, but it doesn’t.
 Since 2003, the over is 117-97-3 (55%) in games played in freezing temperatures (32 degrees or colder), per our Bet Labs data. — John Ewing

 Kirk Cousins has played only two career games in temperatures below 30 degrees, both of which were for the Redskins:

 - Dec.
 31, 2017 at Giants: 0 TD, 3 INT, 4.3 Y/A, 31.1 Passer Rating (lost 18-10 as a 5-point favorite)

 - Dec.
 19, 2016 vs. Panthers: 0 TD, INT, 6.7 Y/A, 77.9 Passer Rating (lost 26-15 as a 7-point favorite) — Evan Abrams